yochaigal/cairn/second-edition/wardens-guide/creating-monsters.md

 ## Monster Attacks

+Roll 1d20 for each column and combine the results.

 |         |          |                     |
 | ------- | -------- | ------------------- |
 | **d20** | **Type** | **Critical Damage** |